If you are in the armed forces you may qualify for the Australian Defence Force (ADF) Home Loans scheme

 |Tier Level||Permanent Member (Service Yrs)||Reserve Member (Service Yrs)|

-Each tier determines the maximum amount you can borrow as a Defence Force home loan, with this cap being reviewed on July 1st of every year.
-The subsidy is determined for the current financial year based on the average home price of the previous year, which means that subsidy values for 2012 – 2013 are based on the average house price determined on July 1st, 2012, namely $483,440.
+Each tier determines the maximum amount you can borrow as a Defence Force home loan.
+This cap is reviewed on July 1st of every year.
+The subsidy is determined for the current financial year based on the average home price of the previous year, which means that subsidy values for 2016 – 2017 are based on the average house price determined on July 1st, 2016.
 While these annual modifications impact the maximum monthly subsidy amounts, those who are already receiving subsidies and have an established loan are unaffected.

 So, the tier you qualify for determines how much you can borrow under the Defence Force home loan scheme and how much interest will be subsidised every month.